Justin-Carey/Clien_Appointment_Prediction_Hackathon/README.md

 # Client-Appointment-Prediciton-Hackathon

-Using client data from EasyMarkit, predict whether or not a client will book an appotinment, based on their characteristics, and previous appointment information.
+Using client data from EasyMarkit, predict whether or not a client will book an appointment, based on their characteristics, and previous appointment information.